 Working hours: 24 hours How to go:

-by bus- drive LC07 from Yüzüncü Yıl street up to Aquarium, interchange on Antalya – Göynük bus.
-There is Göynük kanyon minibus beginning of the every hour How long does it take: around 1 hour
+by bus- drive LC07 from Yüzüncü Yıl Street up to Aquarium, interchange on Antalya – Göynük bus.
+There is a Göynük Kanyon minibus beginning of every hour How long does it take: around 1 hour

-Göynük Kanyon is one of the most popular trekking path in Kemer region and is famous for it’s natural beauty.
-It is a must – visit for those who are fond of active tourism.
+Göynük Kanyon is one of the most popular trekking paths in the Kemer region and is famous for its natural beauty.
+It is a must–visit for those who are fond of active tourism.